heathermeeker/Transition-Checklist/Checklist.md

 Consider getting a joint checking account with your loved one.
 This can avoid delays in accessing their funds to pay final bills, and it will also let you help with their finances if they become unable to manage their financial affairs.
 If not, have your loved one designate you as a beneficiary on all bank accounts; your bank should release the funds to you when you provide a death certificate.

 ## Obituary.
 Consider writing it in advance or having your loved one review it or pick out a photo.
 Ask what your loved one wants to be remembered for.
 Decide who will write it and where it will appear.
+Obituaries are not usually printed free of charge, so ask your local newspaper about fees.

 ## Donations.
 Ask if your loved one has a preference for a charity to receive memorial donations.